jeroenvanhattem/social_brothers_case/README.md

 ## Getting Started

-First, you'll have to to change the .env.example to just .env and fill in the TOKEN variable.
+First, you'll have to to change the .env.local.example to just .env.local and fill in the TOKEN variable.
 You can find this in the Postman API information.
 Then run the development server:

 ```bash